Ralph Gilles

-Ralph Victor Gilles ([ʒij]; born 14 January 1970) is a Canadian-American automobile designer and executive.
-In 1992, he joined Chrysler.
-Gilles styled the North American Car of the Year-winning 2005 Chrysler 300.
-Gilles also led the design team that created the 2014 SRT Dodge Viper.
-Gilles was the President and CEO of Chrysler's SRT brand and Senior Vice President of Design at Chrysler before being promoted to Head of Design for Fiat Chrysler Automobiles in April 2015.
-Following FCA's merger into the Stellantis group in 2021, he became chief design officer of the newly merged company.
+Ralph Victor Gilles ([ʒij]; born 14 January 1970) is an American automobile designer and executive, and current Chief Design Officer of Stellantis NV.
+His career started in 1992, where he joined Chrysler.
+During his time at Chrysler, he was responsible for designing the North American Car of the Year-winning 2005 Chrysler 300, as well as led the design team that created the 2013 SRT Dodge Viper.
+Gilles was the president and CEO of Chrysler's SRT brand and senior vice president of design at Chrysler before being promoted to head of design for Fiat Chrysler Automobiles in April 2015.
+Following FCA's merger with PSA Group forming the Stellantis group in 2021, he was appointed the Chief Design Officer of the newly merged company.

 Background

 Born in New York City to Haitian immigrants, Gilles was raised in Montreal, Quebec.
-Gilles was drawing concept vehicles at the age of eight.
+Gilles is said to have been drawing concept vehicles at the age of eight.
 When he was fourteen years old, his aunt Gisele Mouscardy sent one of his sketches to then Chrysler chairman Lee Iacocca.
-A reply came from K. Neil Walling, Chrysler's design chief at the time, suggesting he attend one of three design schools.
+Gilles states that a reply came from K. Neil Walling, Chrysler's design chief at the time, suggesting he attend one of three design schools.